Managing and supporting employees with mental ill health

 Government support programmes

-The Disability Employment Service, which is part of the Department for Communities, provides specialist support programmes to help employers recruit and retain disabled workers.
+The Health and Work Support Branch, which is part of the Department for Communities, provides specialist support programmes to help employers recruit and retain disabled workers.

 This support includes Workable (NI), Access to Work (NI) and Condition Management Programme.